Vangjel2001/hostel/README.txt

 2. Start Apache and MySQL: Launch the XAMPP control panel and start the Apache web server and MySQL database server.

-3. Import the Database: Open phpMyAdmin by visiting http://localhost/phpmyadmin in your web browser.
+3. Create the Database: Open phpMyAdmin by visiting http://localhost/phpmyadmin in your web browser.
 Create a new database for your project and run the sql code needed to create the tables.

 Here is the SQL code needed to create the tables: